dorcoh/blog/_posts/2018-03-07-contribute-sklearn.md

 Lately I've been interested in understanding more deeply some of the modules in `sklearn` library and decided the best way to learn is to contribute to the open-source project, which also helps the community.
 The post goal then is to make the contribution process easier for newcomers, we will examine and fix together a bug.

 <b>Prerequisites:</b>
-You should be familiar with <i>Python</i>, <i>Bash</i>, <i>Git</i> and have a Github account
+You should be familiar with <i>Python</i>, <i>Git</i> and have a Github account

 # Get started

-To get started log into your Github account and fork the latest repository of [scikit-learn][sklearn-git], then clone it to your directory of choice using this command (you can retrieve the link with the green button):
+To get started log into your Github account and fork the latest repository of [scikit-learn][sklearn-git], then clone it to your directory of choice using this command (you can retrieve the link with the green button which says 'Clone or download'):

 `git clone https://github.com/your_user_name/scikit-learn.git`